worming004/biblio/content/biblio/books.md

 * Learning helm
 * Logging in action
 * OpenShift for Developers (x2)
+  * Loaned to Kevin Rapaille
+  * Loaned to Steve Mihy
 * Podman in action
 * Prometheus Up & Running